patooworld/vsixvhax/Installation.md

 If you want to contribute to vshaxe, or just prefer working directly from source, you can follow these steps to install vshaxe from GitHub:

 1. Navigate to the extensions folder (`C:\Users\<username>\.vscode\extensions` on Windows, `~/.vscode/extensions` otherwise)
+2. Remove the existing marketplace installation of vshaxe if present, since it would override the version checked out from source (a folder named `nadako.vshaxe-<version>`).
-2. Clone this repo and install the build tool:
+3. Clone this repo and install the build tool:

     ```
     git clone https://github.com/vshaxe/vshaxe --recursive